 The Department of Chemical and Biological Engineering’s mission is to educate the leaders in chemical and biological engineering by conducting research that defines the frontiers of knowledge in our field.
-We prepare chemical engineers for careers in teaching, research and development, and management in academia, government, and industry.
-Building on world-class research and scholarship, particular strengths of Princeton's Department of Chemical and Biological Engineering include our small student-to-faculty ratio; ensuring true mentorship during graduate study; the uniformly strong departments throughout the rest of Princeton University; fostering a diversity of mutually beneficial research collaborations; and our location, amidst the greatest concentration of chemical and pharmaceutical industrial research laboratories in the United States.
+We prepare chemical and biological engineers for careers in teaching, research and development, and management in academia, government, and industry.
+Building on world-class research and scholarship, Princeton's Department of Chemical and Biological Engineering has particular strengths, including our small student-to-faculty ratio; our ability to ensure true mentorship during graduate study; the uniformly strong departments throughout the rest of Princeton University; a diversity of mutually beneficial research collaborations; and our location, amidst the greatest concentration of chemical and pharmaceutical industrial research laboratories in the United States.

 M.S.E. and M.Eng. applicants typically have support from their employers or from external fellowships.

 The Ph.D. program aims to prepare students for positions as independent researchers, whether in industry or in academia.
-We believe that the close mentorship characterized by our program, and our strong emphasis on written and oral communication, benefits students who follow such career paths.
+We believe that the close mentorship characterized by our program and our strong emphasis on written and oral communication benefit students who follow such career paths.
 The central feature of the program is original research leading to the student’s Ph.D. dissertation.
 In addition, students must exhibit a firm and broad grasp of modern chemical engineering and allied fields through coursework, and demonstrate the ability to conceive and plan original research.
 Every admitted Ph.D. student is given financial support in the form of a first-year fellowship.
 In addition, all admitted Ph.D. students are automatically considered for the prestigious Wu and Upton Fellowships.

 Satisfactory completion of eleven courses for the core course requirement is required for this degree, including six departmental core courses (CBE 501/MAE 552, CBE 502, 503, 504, 505, and 507) and a research ethics course (EGR 501).
 Among the remaining four courses, at least three are required to be technical graduate-level courses.
 Exemptions from certain core courses may be granted for students who have completed a similar course at another institution; exemptions should be sought in writing from the director of graduate studies.

 The general examination has two components.
 The first component is mastery of graduate-level chemical engineering material, which will be considered to have been demonstrated by a passing grade in the departmental core courses.
 The second component is the first proposition defense, which is a written document outlining plans for dissertation research, including progress already made.
 This document is submitted in the fall of the second year of residence and is defended orally before a committee of faculty members.
 Satisfactory completion of the core course requirements and the first proposition defense is required to achieve post-generals degree candidacy.
 Both must be passed no later than May of the second year of residence.
 Deficiencies noted at either the end of the first year of study or at the first proposition defense may result in a student being required to retake one of the core courses (not for credit), possibly after auditing a relevant undergraduate course.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully: (a) passed the written general examination, (b) presented a research seminar approved by the student’s general examination committee, and (c) passed the oral general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.